 Frontal fibrosing alopecia (FFA)

 This is where you experience hair loss – alopecia – and scarring on the scalp, near the forehead.
 The affected skin might be pale, shiny and mildly scarred, and people with FFA can also lose eyebrows and eyelashes.
+(Read Natasha’s story on her journey with frontal fibrosing alopecia.)

 Often experienced by women, traction alopecia is where hair starts to thin because of styles – such as being pulled back in a ponytail or braids – or even hair treatment options such as chemicals.